andimoto/keebcu/README.md

 - Thin wires
 - 1N4148 diodes

-__Note:__ Parts can be bougth from ebay, amazon, etc. There is great choise, but also many things are not available or in stock...
+__Note:__ Parts can be bougth from ebay, amazon, etc. There is great choice, but also many things are not available or in stock...

 ## Assembly